Chapter 2: Exile

 She saw it in his shoulders, in his posture, the way he continued to bore into the passing city blocks.
 I don't believe you, they said, and that hit her harder than any word he might have uttered.
 Misato left the conversation as it was, feeling more dissatisfied with the wound between her and her charge than before.

-She thought of all this now because already fifteen minutes had passed by and she still didn't know what to do with the pair of orange sapphire earrings in her palm, sitting there like two tiny flames.
-Standing in her GeoFront suite, placed in a housing block overlooking the mountains, she debated endlessly whether to wear them.
+Already fifteen minutes had passed and she still didn't know what to do with the pair of orange sapphire earrings in her palm, sitting there like two tiny flames.

 On one of her visits to the estate, back when Shinji had gone for good, Asuka once stood outside his old apartment in the garden, a mere foot away from the ponds.
-She'd tried to throw the earrings in with the koi, who had only recently disappeared.
-Likely eaten by greedy herons.
-It took an hour for her to finally give it up and go back into the house.
+She'd been trying to throw the earrings in with the koi, who had only recently disappeared, swallowed whole by greedy herons.
+It took an hour for her to finally give it up and go back inside.

 She used to like reading.
 When Asuka was growing up her mother's bookshelves were full of love stories and romance novels.
 It was one of the few things that was left of her after she died.
 Her father said she wasn't old enough to read them, but that hadn't stopped her from sneaking them into her room, part of her hoping he would catch her.
-The other part doing it simply because he had forbidden it.
-They were far better than the nonsensical fairytales she'd been made to learn in school, mired in cultural relevance lost from memory and always ending in tragedy.
-Her step-mother had once said, "stories are meant to teach."
+Another doing it because he had forbidden it.

 But if those stories had taught her anything, it was to never be a woman like those from the oil paintings and books.
 Like the legend about Hippocrates' daughter, who was transformed into a hundred-foot long dragon by the envious goddess Diane, forced to dwell in an old castle and called the Lady of the Manor.
 She emerged three times a year and, if a knight should kiss her, would be turned back into a woman, making the knight into her consort and ruler of the islands.